Your Next Meal in Asia Might Be Designed by an Algorithm

 In Singapore, Marriott International's Asia-Pacific culinary team has been experimenting with AI-assisted menu development that analyses dining data across its regional properties to identify emerging flavour trends and guest preferences.
 The system suggests ingredient combinations and presentation styles based on patterns that would take human analysts months to identify.

 Chennai's Robot restaurant chain has been deploying service robots since 2022, but the latest generation integrates AI-powered recommendation engines that suggest dishes based on a diner's previous orders, dietary restrictions, and even the weather outside.
-It is a novelty, but it points toward a future where personalised dining becomes the norm rather than the exception.
+It's a novelty, but it points towards a future where personalised dining becomes the norm rather than the exception.

 | Application | Example | Country | Impact |